Handy Tools to Convert PDF Bank Statements into CSV

-Compared to the aforementioned methods, automated data extraction solutions like FormX are more scalable, cost-effective, efficient and accurate.
+Compared to the aforementioned methods, IDP solutions, which can automatically extract data from batches of images of PDF files, like FormX are more scalable, cost-effective, efficient and accurate.

 FormX comes with a set of pre-trained templates, such as receipts, business registration, food license, passport, Hong Kong ID, etc., for users to extract data from images or PDF files.
 All you have to do is upload the files and let FormX take care of the rest.
 The extracted data is available as JSON or CSV file that can be sent to other systems for further uses.

 For example, we want to extract the data from Coyote Bar & Grill’s receipts stored in a PDF file to analyze consumer behaviors.
 You can use the pre-trained receipt template of FormX.

 To test the result, you can upload it to our portal and scroll down to the JSON Output section as shown below.
 As you can see, FormX has extracted data such as the total amount, date, time, and the price, name and amount of each product.

 Let’s demonstrate with another receipt from MUJI.
 Although the layouts of MUJI’s and Coyote Bar & Grill’s receipts are very different, FormX can still extract the data with high precision.

 The specific information about each product and the receipt has been extracted and organized by FormX within a few seconds as shown below.

 Check out our use cases to see how businesses have benefited from incorporating FormX into their workflow.